 Returning to the issue of trials, it was also intended that a clinical trial centre for adults would be created at the Institute using the same model as the I-Motion paediatric centre.
 Is this centre now operational?

 The first staff for the centre were recruited this summer.
 The adult part of the centre is now operational.
 Around 15 trial protocols have been identified, 4 of which have been initiated.
-It will, obviously, be an extremely important tool for the Neuromyology Department, since it will allow clinical research to be developed at the very heart of the department.
+It will, obviously, be an extremely important tool for the Neuromyology Service, since it will allow clinical research to be developed at the very heart of the department.
 In the context of follow-up, we will propose to eligible patients that they participate in therapeutic trials.
 This clinical trial centre is also important in further strengthening ties between researchers at the research centre and the Neuromyology Department.

 It helps me to create strong ties between the laboratory researchers and the clinicians.
 In other words, to coordinate and use resources that have been accumulated (in the Myobank Institute’s tissue bank, in the Histopathology Unit, and in the Généthon DNA and cell bank), in order to diagnose syndromes that do not yet have a name and to characterise the causes of diseases that have not yet been elucidated.
 Once we have identified new genes, we put the research teams specialising in these genes in touch with the clinicians.
 And inversely, it involves helping researchers to access therapeutic developments through a dialogue with clinicians.

 We must be ready to accommodate innovative treatments that have been developed, firstly in order to conduct clinical trials, then as soon as a medicine receives marketing authorisation, to make it immediately available to patients by the Neuromyology Department.